-- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resources and Mineral Reserves are a summary of Resource estimations and studies made over time adjusted to mining situation of December 31. - Mineral Resources are reported without dilution. - All resources produced since 2020 have undergone a Reasonable Prospect of Eventual Economic Extraction (RPEEE) evaluation using Deswik Stope Optimizer. - The Mineral Reserves are representative of the current Life of Mine Plan (LOMP). - Cut-offs used to define Mineral Reserves are based on operational costs, as are the cut-offs used to define Mineral Resources even if they are simplified.
+- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resources and Mineral Reserves are a summary of Resource estimations and studies made over time adjusted to mining situation of December 31. - All resources produced since 2020 have undergone a Reasonable Prospect of Eventual Economic Extraction (RPEEE) evaluation using Deswik Stope Optimizer. - Mineral Resources are reported inside optimized stopes above cut-off and include dilution from blocks below cut off that falls within optimized stopes. - The Mineral Reserves are representative of the current Life of Mine Plan (LOMP). - Cut-offs used to define Mineral Reserves are based on operational costs, as are the cut-offs used to define Mineral Resources even if they are simplified.
 Costs and cut-offs are presented in chapter 3.11-3.13. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.